Last updated: 9 November 2021

 HMRC Time to Pay Arrangements

-You might be able to set up a Time to Pay Arrangement with HM Revenue and Customs (HMRC) if you are unable to pay your taxes in full.
+You might be able to set up a Time to Pay Arrangement with HMRC if you are unable to pay your taxes in full.
 A Time to Pay Arrangement lets you spread the cost of your tax bill by paying what you owe in instalments.

 Telephone: 0300 200 3835 (Monday to Friday, 08:00 to 18:00)